christianOConnell/CPE_551/outbreakProject/README.md

 # outbreakProject
-Simulates the spread of a disease through a population and uses PyPlot to generate a plot of the simulation.
+Simulates the spread of a disease through a population and uses Matplotlib Pyplot to generate a plot of the simulation.
 Infected individuals infect adjacent susceptible individuals and then recover over time.

 ![plot of outbreak spread and recovery](outbreakPlot.png)